University of Louisville

 1151

-Overstreet (M.D.
+Dr. Overstreet (M.D.
 1923) discusses life in the medical school at the University of Louisville from 1919 to 1923, his residency at Louisville City Hospital during the mid-1920s, and experiences in over fifty years of medical practice in Louisville.

 2406

-Dr. Tom Owen discusses his experiences growing up in segregated Louisville and the significance of neighborhoods and neighborhood boundaries to blacks and whites.
-He discusses his involvement in the Civil Rights movement as a minister and his experiences as an archivist and teacher at the University of Louisville.
+Dr. Tom Owen discusses his experiences growing up in segregated Louisville and the significance of neighborhoods and neighborhood boundaries to Blacks and whites.
+He discusses his involvement in the civil rights movement as a minister and his experiences as an archivist and teacher at the University of Louisville.

 1141